FAQ - Custom Vacuum Forming

 Provided the vac forming tool is finished well & has suitable draft angles, we should be able to use it to make your custom vacuum formed parts.
 Have a look at our vacuum forming design guide.

-Q: I've got existing vac forming tools - can you use them in your machines & make vacuum formings for me ?
+I've got existing vac forming tools - can you use them to make vacuum formings for me ?

 If your parts are within our vac forming capacity, we should be able fit your tools in our machines & make your custom vacuum formed parts.